podaac/2022-SMODE-Open-Data-Workshop/README.md

 To access the data, you need an account on [NASA EarthData](https://urs.earthdata.nasa.gov/).

-The data used in this demo is downloaded with shell comands in the notebook.
+The data used in this demo are downloaded with shell comands in the notebook.
 The code assumes you have followed the instructions on previous talks/demos to [set up podaac-data-subscriber/downloader](https://github.com/podaac/data-subscriber)